vespa-engine/cloud/getting-to-production.md

 and deployed an application to the `dev` environment.
 To complete this guide you need to have Maven 3.6.1 and Java 11 installed.

+Also try the [Getting Started Custom Code](/getting-started-custom-code) guide - this is a complete production deployment guide.

 ### Adding Java and Maven
 To be able to deploy an application to the `prod` environment,